Helpful clinic answers

 Call the office at 661-947-6400.
 The team can schedule consultations, answer treatment questions, and help you prepare for your visit.
 Walk-ins are also accepted on weekday mornings from 8:30am - 9:30am.

-How much does BOTOX cost in Lancaster, CA?
+How much does BOTOX® cost in Lancaster, CA?

-BOTOX at KMHCS is priced per unit.
-Common treatment areas — forehead lines, frown lines ("11s"), and crow's feet — each typically require 10 to 25 units.
-Most patients treat one to three areas per appointment.
+BOTOX® at KMHCS is priced per unit.
+Common treatment areas — forehead lines, frown lines ("11s"), and crow's feet — each typically require 10 to 25 units, and most patients treat one to three areas per appointment.
+For broad context, the American Society of Plastic Surgeons reports a national average of about $435 per botulinum toxin session, and consumer guides commonly cite roughly $10 to $15 per unit — national averages that vary by market and are not a KMHCS price.
 Call 661-947-6400 for current per-unit pricing, or ask during your consultation.

 How much do dermal fillers cost?